Ruoyu-Wang108/my-site-ruoyu/content/en/home/gallery/index.md

 active = true  # Activate this widget? true/false
 weight = 90  # Order that this section will appear.

-title = "ArcMap Gallery"
+title = "Map Gallery"
-subtitle = ""
+subtitle = "With ArcMap platform"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.